facebookarchive/draft-js/docs/Overview.md

 `Draft.css` should be included when rendering the editor.
 Learn more about [why](/docs/advanced-topics-issues-and-pitfalls#missing-draftcss).

-Next, let's go into the basics of the API and learn what else you can do with Draft.js.
+Next, let's go through the basics of the API and learn what else you can do with Draft.js.